Rhetos/Jobs/Readme.md

         "QueuePollInterval": 0, //Value is in seconds.
 Default value is 0.
 For usage of the option see Hangfire documentation.
         "UseRecommendedIsolationLevel": true, //Default value is true.
 For usage of the option see Hangfire documentation.
         "DisableGlobalLocks": true, //Default value is true.
 For usage of the option see Hangfire documentation.
-        "WorkerCount": 20, //Default value is min value of Environment.ProcessorCount and 20.
+        "WorkerCount": 2, //Default value is 2.
 For usage of the option see Hangfire documentation.
         "ShutdownTimeout": 15, //Value is in seconds.
 Default value is 15.
 For usage of the option see Hangfire documentation.
         "StopTimeout": 0, //Value is in seconds.
 Default value is 0.
 For usage of the option see Hangfire documentation.
         "SchedulePollingInterval": 15, //Value is in seconds.
 Default value is 15.
 For usage of the option see Hangfire documentation.